MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-accelerators.md

 ---
-Description: Learn how accelerator keys can improve the usability and accessibility of Windows apps.
+description: Learn how accelerator keys can improve the usability and accessibility of Windows apps.
 title: Keyboard accelerators
 label: Keyboard accelerators
 template: detail.hbs